kristenjacobs/load-balancer-demo/Readme.md

 # Load Balancer Demo

-Demo using nginx as a reverse proxy load balancing accros 2 web services.
+Demo using nginx as a reverse proxy load balancing accross 2 web services.
-Each of the services, and nginx itself, run inside docker containers, and are contolled using docker-compose.
+Each of the services, and nginx itself, run inside docker containers, and are controlled using docker-compose.

 To start: